1dancook/dotfiles/readme.md

 # Setup and Config Files (Dotfiles)

+These are my dotfiles.
+If you stumble on this there might be something useful that you can use, but I'd encourage you to make your own rather than copy blindly.
+There are a number of things that are specific to my workflow.

 ## Setup Steps for New Machine

 2. Running `git --version` in the terminal will prompt to install command line tools.
 Do that.
 This takes several minutes (4-5 for download, ~10m for install).
 Does not require a restart.